aendie/SFalmanac-Py3/README.md

 # SFalmanac-Py3

-SFalmanac-Py3 is a Python 3 script that creates the daily pages of the Nautical Almanac **using the UT timescale**, as do Official Nautical Almanacs (this is equivalent to UT1).
+SFalmanac-Py3 is a Python 3 script that creates the daily pages of the Nautical Almanac as well as Lunar Distance tables and charts.
-These are tables that are needed for celestial navigation with a sextant.
+The daily pages are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

-SFalmanac-Py3 was developed with the intention of having identical output format as Pyalmanac-Py3.
-Also it was to be based entirely on the newer Skyfield astronomical library: https://rhodesmill.org/skyfield/, however Ephem is still required to calculate some planet magnitudes.
+SFalmanac-Py3 was developed with the intention of having identical output format as Pyalmanac-Py3 to facilitate manual observation of data discrepancies.
+Also it is based entirely on the newer Skyfield astronomical library: https://rhodesmill.org/skyfield/.
 SFalmanac uses the star database in Skyfield, which is based on data from the Hipparcos Catalogue.

-SFalmanac-Py3 now employs the capability of multiprocessing (if your processor has multiple cores), making it acceptably fast.
-Single-processing is also available as an option.
-(The justification for Skyalmanac, a hybrid version that uses Ephem only for the slow calcalculations, is no longer valid now that multiprocessing is available.)

 **Users are encouraged to install the Python Package Index (PyPI) edition to be found here:**
 https://pypi.org/project/sfalmanac/